mayracu/reading-notes/README.md

 # *My Reading Journal*

 Hi, my name is Mayra!
-Welcome to my page! :smiley:
+Welcome to my page!

 On this site I will post some notes and thoughts about my classes and learning path to become a software developer.
-To access my github portfolio you can click [**here.**](https://github.com/mayracu)
+To access my github portfolio you can click [here.](https://github.com/mayracu)

 - ## [Code 102: Intro to Software Development](code102/tableofcontents.md)